cseanburns/systems-librarianship/src/6b-install-omeka.md

 Some prerequisites:

 - Make sure your system is fully updated first: `sudo apt update` etc.
-- Check that you installed versions of PHP and MySQL meet [Omeka's system requirements][system_requirements_omeka].
+- Check that your installed versions of PHP and MySQL meet [Omeka's system requirements][system_requirements_omeka].
+- Check that required PHP extensions (especially `mysqli` and `exif`) are installed and enabled.
 - Install [ImageMagick][imagemagick]: this is a suite of utilities to work with photo files.
   Omeka uses ImageMagick to create thumbnail images of photos uploaded to the digital library.
   Visit the ImageMagick link above for more information.